-Exhibit 2.12: Minimum Age to Sell Beer for Off-Premises Consumption as of January 1, 2021
+Exhibit 2.12: Minimum Age to Sell Beer for Off-Premises Consumption as of January 1, 2022 https://alcoholpolicy.niaaa.nih.gov/apis-policy-topics/minimum-ages-for-off-premises-sellers/37.

-All data for the "Minimum Ages for Off-Premises Sellers" policy were obtained from the National Institute on Alcohol Abuse and Alcoholism's Alcohol Policy Information System (APIS) website: https://alcoholpolicy.niaaa.nih.gov/apis-policy-topics/minimum-ages-for-off-premises-sellers/37.
 APIS provides further descriptions of this policy and its variables, details regarding state policies, and a review of the limitations associated with the reported data.